clean-code-craft-tcq-1/reimagined-design-patterns-Karthick-Yocto/README.md

 		When ever product is not available in flipkart, there one option is called "NotifyMe".
 		If we registered into that, whenever product is available, will notify to registered user.

+**4. State pattern:**

+	The state pattern allows to change its behavior, when its internal state change

+**Problem statement:

+	When ever program having multiple states, instead of using switch case(to avoid cyclomatic complexity). we can go to state design pattern(abstract class)